kwizl/kwizl/README.md

 # Hi there.
 ### My name is Martin Njoroge.
-Currently as student and mentor at Microverse Program. 👋
+Currently a student and mentor at Microverse Program. 👋

 - 🔭 I’m currently working on my project [Bookcraze](https://secure-brook-97667.herokuapp.com)
 - 🌱 I’m currently learning React and Rails